dotdc/dotdc.github.io/content/blog/entering-the-world-of-additive-manufacturing/index.md

 My goal was pretty simple, getting started with 3D printing without spending too much time and money.
 I was looking for the cheapest printer that would be beginner-friendly, hassle-free, evolutive and known enough to get help if needed.

 With these criteria in mind, the [Creality Ender-3 V2](https://www.creality.com/products/ender-3-v2-3d-printer-csco) quickly seemed like the right fit for me.
-But after a few discussions with friends and colleagues at Oqton, I was told that it lacked automatic bed-leveling, which is a nice feature to have.
+But after a few discussions with friends and colleagues, I was told that it lacked automatic bed-leveling, which is a nice feature to have.
 You can of course upgrade any Ender printer with an automatic bed-leveling sensor, like the Creality BLTouch or the CRTouch, but I was looking for something simple.

 I looked for a printer that would have an automatic bed-leveling sensor out of the box, and narrowed down my choice between the [Anycubic Kobra 2](https://www.anycubic.com/products/kobra-2) and the [Creality Ender-3 S1 Pro](https://www.creality.com/products/creality-ender-3-s1-pro-fdm-3d-printer).